-Things to consider when it comes to replacing the unsung hero of the holiday season
+Things to consider when it comes to replacing the unsung hero of everyday life

 New dishwashers boast advanced technology